-Gordon/ Good Neighbor Days kicks off Friday with concerts, a bazaar, and a ball game at the field.
+Gordon's Good Neighbor Days kicks off Friday with concerts, a bazaar, and a ball game at the field.
 Saturday features a pancake day at the church, a Parade, duck race, and local crafters set up on the street, with fireworks showcased in the Mooney Ball Park.
-Sunday there is a 5K race, mud volleyball tourney, and more softball.
+The festivities feature a 5K race, mud volleyball tourney, and more softball.

 Solon Springs Northern Nights Festival, if you time it right you can see Gordon’s Display and hit the road (hwy 53) north and see Solon Springs.
 The Festival funs from Saturday to Monday and features a street dance, beer garden, arts/crafts and food vendors, fishing contest, car show/swap meet and a Fourth of July Celebration with fireworks on July 2nd at Dark.
 Call 715-378-4429 for more info

 Why not add Duluth to the best?
 Built on a hill, so there’s a number of places to enjoy the fireworks.
-Duluth features the Fourthfest with the Mighty Thomas Shows Carnival, food, live music including the band Hairball.
-The Duluth Symphony orchestra plays on the bay and the Fireworks shoot over the Aeriel lift Bridge.
+Duluth features the Fourthfest with the Mighty Thomas Shows Carnival, food, live music..
+The Duluth Symphony orchestra plays on the bay and the Fireworks shoot over the Bay and a back drop of the Aeriel lift Bridge.